Courageous Involvement

 There are potentially two Channels here. and

-The facts that your determine in relation to the challenge will direct your attempts.
+The facts that you determine in relation to the challenge will direct your attempts.
 At the same time, your attempts, successful or not, will bring certain realities of the challenge to the fore and direct your attention to taking them into account.

 is provisionally labeled Direction